singhrohit-coder/Namaste-React/EPISODE 02/README.md

 - Read about:  ^ - caret and ~ - tilda
 - Read about Script types in html (MDN Docs)

-## Project Assignment
+## Project Assignment - Completion Log

+To make our application production-ready, I've completed the following tasks:

-1. Intialize **npm** into your repo
+1. Initialized **npm** into the repo.
-2. remove CDN links of react
+2. Removed CDN links of React.
-3. install parcel
+3. Installed Parcel.
-4. ignite your app with parcel
+4. Ignited the app with Parcel.
-5. add scripts for “start” and “build” with parcel commands
+5. Added scripts for “start” and “build” with Parcel commands.
+    - Inside `package.json`, created a script for starting our project in development mode and for production.
-6. add `.gitignore` file
+6. Added a `.gitignore` file.
-7. add `browserlists`
+7. Added `browserlists`.
-8. build a production version of your code using `parcel build`
+8. Built a production version of the code using `parcel build`.

+With these steps done, our application is now geared up for production!